tomil740/MyMovies/readMe.md

 - **Search Functionality:** Implement a search feature for users to find specific movies.
 - **User Authentication:** Enable login to sync favorites across devices.

----

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to submit any issues or pull requests if you'd like to contribute to this project!

----

-### Notes:

-1. This format ensures that the content is presented in a clean and readable format for users viewing it in GitHub, Bitbucket, or other platforms that render Markdown.
-2. **How to Run:** This section includes a link to a separate HTML file (`how-to-run.html`) that contains the setup instructions.